(1931 – 1996)

 Zeki Muren was born in 1931 in Bursa.
 His father was from Skopje and a lumber merchant.

 After completing his primary education in his hometown, he went to Istanbul for high school where he graduated in the first rank.
 Next stop was studying decorative arts at Fine Arts Academy, today’s Mimar Sinan University.

-During his 45 years career, he composed more than 200 songs and recorded more than 600 recordings.
-Many of them were also published in Greece, Germany, US and Iran where he was also quite popular.
+During his 45-year career, he composed more than 200 songs and recorded more than 600 recordings.
+Many of them were also published in Greece, Germany, USA and Iran where he was also quite popular.

-Zeki Muren was truly gifted artist; a poet, an actor, a painter and a fashion designer.
+Zeki Muren was truly a gifted artist; a poet, an actor, a painter and a fashion designer.
 He published his first poetry book in 1965.
 The first movie he appeared came to the big screen in 1954 and was followed by 28 more movies.
-He painted as a hobby and exhibited his paintings in almost all cities of Turkey.
-He designed his own stage costumes which drawn lots of attention every time he appeared on a stage.
+He painted as a hobby and exhibited his paintings in almost all the cities of Turkey.
+He designed his own stage costumes which drew lot of attention every time he appeared on stage.

 In 1980, he had to slow down because of a series of health problems he experienced.
-Doctors were serious about those issues and suggesting a moderate life away from his daily stresses.
-As a result, he decided to move to Bodrum for a slow paced, peaceful life leaving the fast lane behind.
+Doctors were serious about those issues and suggested a moderate life away from his daily stresses.
+As a result, he decided to move to Bodrum for a slow paced, peaceful life, leaving the fast lane behind.

-His decision was also important for Bodrum and caused an increasing popularity and reputation for the city.
-He was so famous that people were pouring in to city just to spend their vacation in where he is.
+His new life in Bodrum also caused an increased popularity and reputation for the city.
+He was so famous that people were pouring into the city just to spend their vacation in where he lives.
 He was what Elvis was for Americans in terms of popularity.

 Zeki Muren died of a heart attack during a live performance on stage in the city of Izmir on September 24, 1996.
 Sadly, this organization was for honouring him for his countless contributions to the Turkish music.
 His death caused the greatest public grief in years and thousands of Turks attended his funeral.